-The Wheelchair Rain Cape is a lightweight, water repellent nylon cape.
+The Wheelchair Rain Cape is a lightweight, water-repellent nylon cape.
 It is designed to give good protection to people when sitting in wheelchairs, and is useful for outdoor excursions.

-There is a draw-cord for the hood so it can be securely fitted around the face, and has a leg and foot protector.
+There is a draw-cord for the hood so it can be securely fitted around the face, and it has a leg and foot protector.